syncthing/syncthing-macos/README.md

 # Goal

 The goal of this project is to keep the native macOS Syncthing tray lean but usable.
 No graphs, no advanced configuration windows.
-It just provides a very simple wrapper, so users are not aware syncthing ships as a commandline application.
+It provides a very simple wrapper, so users may not be aware Syncthing ships as a command line application.
 It strives to have a usability of good-by-default and should always follow the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos) to feel as much as a native application as possible.

 # Known bugs